Trump says he's ending trade talks with Canada over TV ads

 Trump's tariffs have especially hurt Canada's auto sector, much of which is based in Ontario.
 This month, Stellantis said it would move a production line from Ontario to Illinois

-Associated Press Writer Rob Gillies in Toronto, Ontario, contributed to this report.
+Associated Press writers Seung Min Kim in Washington and Rob Gillies in Toronto, Ontario, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.